Ingest data from TikTok Ads

 USE SCHEMAandCREATE TABLEprivileges on an existing schema orCREATE SCHEMAprivileges on the target catalog.

-To ingest from TikTok Ads, you must configure authentication from Databricks.
+To ingest from TikTok Ads, you must first configure authentication from Databricks.
 See Configure TikTok Ads for managed ingestion.

 Create an ingestion pipeline